Great tips for content area reading:

 Take advantage of available resources

-Grow a well stocked school book room with an emphasis on informational texts Wright Group’s Wildcat series (grade 2-5) and Scholastic readers (K-3: combination of narrative and expository) are outstanding.
+Grow a well-stocked school book room with an emphasis on informational texts Wright Group’s Wildcat series (grade 2-5) and Scholastic readers (K-3: a combination of narrative and expository) are outstanding.
 Subscription to periodicals like Time for Kids (K-1, 2-3, 4-7) and Around the World (2-3, 4-7) provide additional opportunities for small group reading.

 Include “ear” reading

 At least 50% of every activity should emphasize informational texts including read-aloud, even in the earliest grades.
 At least once a week (preferably more) use a factual picture book, newspaper, or news magazine as your read-aloud.
 Just as children develop concept of story for narrative texts, they also develop concept for expository.
 Waiting until students must read these on their own can have serious implications and is not warranted.
 The capacity for listening far exceeds that of reading almost without exception so this is an opportunity to set the stage for later reading demands.

 Of course, every reading encounter should result in a high level of meaning.
 Many teachers express concern that students are not reading with understanding.
 This is a serious concern since we can’t allow students to think that reading without meaning is sufficient because it doesn’t take long before this becomes a bad habit that takes years to undo.
 Informational texts, by their very nature, require slower and more focused reading.
 Real-life topics are also high interest, thus making them naturally engaging.